ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    logical to keep this functionality in the protocol; at the same time it didn't make sense to support a tag named "pct" that had only two valid values.
-This version of the DMARC protocol therefore introduces the "t" tag as shorthand for "testing", with the valid values of "y" and "n", which are meant to be analogous in their application by mailbox providers and intermediaries to the "pct" tag values "0" and "100", respectively.
+This version of the DMARC protocol therefore introduces the "t" tag as shorthand for "testing".
+The tag has no valid values associated with it.
+Rather, its presence or absence in a DMARC policy record is meant to be analogous in their application by mailbox providers and intermediaries to the "pct" tag values "0" and "100", respectively.

 Appendix B.  Examples